dragon0041/Anti-reCaptcha/README.md

 ```

 > Note that Google gonna blocks you if you try to solve many recaptcha via audio challenge.
-In this case Anti-reCaptcha raises `IpBlock` exception.
+In this case anti-recaptcha raises `IpBlock` exception.

 &nbsp;